 - Take 1—2 untimed tests per week.
 Why?
 Because first, you can practice the methods and techniques covered in class or in your study guides, without the pressure of finishing each section in 35 minutes.
 This allows you to focus on your accuracy, which ultimately improves your speed.
 Second, any mistakes you make on your untimed test are a function of deficiencies in your skillset, not of rushing.
 This helps you focus on the areas that need the most work.

 - Take 1—2 timed tests per week.
 While there are certainly advantages to taking untimed tests, nothing can improve your endurance and stamina better than taking practice tests under real test-taking conditions.
-Don’t forget to add that fifth “experimental” section to the test!
+Don’t forget to include that fourth “experimental” section to the test!

 Thoroughly Review Every Practice Test

 The benefits of reviewing your practice tests are endless.
 It’s almost not worth taking a test unless you dedicate an adequate amount of time to reviewing it.
 When reviewing your tests, here’s what you need to do.

 - Identify and analyze every mistake you made and understand the line of reasoning that led you in the wrong direction.
 Identify the type of “decoy” answer you chose and make a point not to repeat the same mistake again.
 Although no two LSATs are the same, there is a high level of consistency between the tests.
 Use this consistency to your advantage!
 Avoid making the same mistake twice and your score will improve.
 Guaranteed.

 - Identify and analyze any questions that took too long to solve, even if you ultimately got them right.
 As you take each practice test, flag any question that took more than 1:30—2:00 min.
 That way, you can easily return to these questions during your test review.
 Whether you answered the question correctly is irrelevant.
 If it took 3 minutes to figure out, clearly there is a problem that needs fixing.